fsereno/portfolio/app/app_reactRedux/Readme.md

 # To-Do React Redux

-With this application I have extended the simple To-Do list using React to now use Redux to handle the application state.
+With this application I have extended the simple To-Do list using React to now use Redux to handle the application state, implementing native Undo and Redo functionality.

 ### Explanation ###